eclipse-archived/golo-lang/tutorials/first-steps.md

 ```

 > - 1️⃣ always start with a module name
-> - 2️⃣ a Golo program has alaways a `main` function, and you use the pipe notation to pass the arguments
+> - 2️⃣ a Golo program has alaways a `main` function, and you use the pipe notation to declare the parameters

 ✋ **To run it**, type this command: `golo golo --files 01-hello.golo`